Viasat/shim-review/README.md

 -------------------------------------------------------------------------------
 ### If your SHIM launches any other components, please provide further details on what is launched.
 -------------------------------------------------------------------------------
-The SHIM launches our Pre-Authentication Environment (PAE) application (custom second-stage loader) which allows an authenticated user to administer and boot Viasat DARC-SSDs.
+The SHIM launches our Pre-Authentication Environment (PAE) application which allows an authenticated user to administer and boot Viasat DARC-SSDs.
+It does not allow the loading and execution of further code.

 -------------------------------------------------------------------------------
 ### If your GRUB2 launches any other binaries that are not the Linux kernel in SecureBoot mode, please provide further details on what is launched and how it enforces Secureboot lockdown.